sourcegraph/sourcegraph-public-snapshot/doc/sla/index.md

 - Any issues with repository synchronization

 >NOTE: Custom support agreements apply to Enterprise Plus and Elite customers.
 Please consult your contract for details regarding custom service-level agreements.

-## Support on-call

-OpsGenie on-call protocol also alerts a CS leader at any time.
-Use the Slack command: `/genie alert [alert message] for customer-support,` which will trigger a page to a leadership team member any day.